Co-Creating the Future of Work with Gen Z

 Event Summary

-Ourmedia and IDEO partnered to deliver a co-creation session around the future of work and AI for Gen Z that served as a catalyst for rich conversations and connection-building for attendees from nonprofit, industry, government, and academia.
+- Ourmedia and IDEO partnered to deliver a co-creation session on the future of work and AI for Gen Z, sparking conversations and connections among nonprofit, industry, government, and academic attendees.

 Gen Z Perspectives